 At [Pentecost] there were devout Jews from every nation living in Jerusalem.
-When they heard the loud noise, everyone came running, and they were bewildered to hear their own languages being spoken by the believers.
+When they heard the loud noise [of the Spirit coming to the believers], everyone came running, and they were bewildered to hear their own languages being spoken by the believers.

 They were completely amazed.
 "How can this be?" they exclaimed.
 "These people are all from Galilee, and yet we hear them speaking in our own native languages!
 Here we are — Parthians, Medes, Elamites, people from Mesopotamia, Judea, Cappadocia, Pontus, the province of Asia, Phrygia, Pamphylia, Egypt, and the areas of Libya around Cyrene, visitors from Rome (both Jews and converts to Judaism), Cretans, and Arabs.
 And we all hear these people speaking in our own languages about the wonderful things God has done!"

 — Acts 2:5-11 NLT